MissTipo/oss-odyssey/server/README.md

-# Open Source Contributor Hub GraphQL Server
+# Open Source Odyssey GraphQL Server

 This repository contains the GraphQL server for the Open Source Contributor Hub—a platform designed to help developers discover, manage, and contribute to open-source projects.
 The server aggregates issues from GitHub and GitLab via their APIs and offers resolvers to query and manage user-specific project issues.